 Tires

-Ontario generates more than 12 million used tires annually.
-To keep those tires out of landfills, tire producers are responsible for ensuring used tires are collected and recycled or reused.
-The Tires Regulation under the Resource Recovery and Circular Economy Act, 2016 (RRCEA) designates tires as the first material under Ontario’s individual producer responsibility framework (IPR).
-Learn more about IPR.
+The Tires Regulation under the Resource Recovery and Circular Economy Act, 2016 designates tires as the first material under Ontario’s extended producer responsibility regulatory framework.

 Tires